 To this end, the University will accommodate the many and varied instructional needs of our students by offering an academic program that has maximal flexibility and that is carefully and responsibly combined with policies and procedures designed to mitigate the risks for faculty, staff, and students of COVID-19 transmission.
 A very significant portion of the University’s instructional program for the fall must remain online, while we also provide on-campus opportunities for students who need the physical connection to the institution and for instruction in fields that require the facilities, equipment, and instructional activities and methodologies that can only be provided on campus.

-During Stage 1 of the public health emergency, the University moved all instruction online for the remainder of the spring semester and the entire summer session.
+During Stage 1 of the public health emergency, the University moved all instruction online for the remainder of the spring semester.
+Instruction remained 100% online for the entire summer session.

 - Comply with all relevant New Jersey regulations for universities